International Medical Internships in Nepal

 Medicine internships in Nepal are available for shorter periods than 4 weeks.
 While you will be able to gain valuable medical experience on a short-term trip, we recommend staying for a longer period to allow yourself more time to get to know the local medical system, see more of a variety of conditions and procedures, and develop stronger relationships with local medical staff.

-If you have qualifications or experience in this field then we can make use of your skills volunteering abroad as a professional in Nepal.
 If you are a high school student and first-time traveler you may want to consider our High School Special programs in Nepal.